NoxHarmonium/io-ts-serverless-handler/README.md

 ## Roadmap

 1. Better documentation
-2. Support io-ts/fp-ts 2.x
-3. CI/CD
+2. CI/CD
-4. Support for serverless handlers for providers other than AWS
+3. Support for serverless handlers for providers other than AWS